SplitmediaLabsLimited/pubsub-queue/README.md

   {
     // topics and subscriptions config
     topicName: 'worker-test', // name of the default topicName for the jobs
+    subscriptionName: 'test-sub', // name of the subscription under the topic
-    buriedTopicName: 'worker-test-buried', // name of the buried topics.
-When a job fails, it'll get published here
+    buriedTopicName: 'worker-test-buried', // Optional, name of the buried topics.
+When a job fails, it'll get published here.
-    subscriptionName: 'test-sub', // name of the subscription under the topic }
+  }
 );